raylai-proj/line_chart_api/README.md

 14. geeksforgeeks - cv2.imread() method - Python OpenCV:　https://www.geeksforgeeks.org/python/python-opencv-cv2-imread-method/<br >
 15. Find and Draw Contours using OpenCV - Python: https://www.geeksforgeeks.org/python/find-and-draw-contours-using-opencv-python/<br >
 16. numpy.zeros_like: https://numpy.org/doc/stable/reference/generated/numpy.zeros_like.html<br >

+## Lessons learned when developing thermal image analyzer:<br >
+1. What data type does parameter filetypes require in `filedialog.askopenfilenames()`:<br >
+The filetypes parameter ask for **a list of turples, such as [("Excel File", "*.xls *.xlsx")]**.
+Always remember **[ ]** to make it as list even you only have 1 type.<br >
+2. Why we have to convert graph to grayscale to detect the highest temperature spot:<br >
+- The thermal cameras sense the heat as brightness.
+- Coverting color to grayscale reduce channels from 3 (RGB) to 1 (brightness) which reduce complexity.
+- When finding the hottest / most brightness spot, Lots of OpenCV library's only accept 1 channel array.
+3. Why when calling `cv2.cvtCOLOR()`, the code is `cv2.COLOR_BGR2HSV` not `cv2.COLOR_RGB2HSV`:<br >
+The `cv2.imread` read the import image as BGR, so after reading file the color is BGR not RGB<br >
+4. In `cv2.COLOR_BGR2HSV`, what does HSV stand for and why use HSV: <br >
+The HSV stands for Hue, Saturation, and Value.
+The original method to detect brightness as heat will only work when the hottest temperature was displayed as white.
+When the thermal images use Rainbow color-to-temperature mapping the hottest temperature was displayed as red.
+Thus, using HSV matches the sequence of Rainbow color-to-temperature mapping and allow the feature detect red as hottest point in the thermal image.
+5. What's different between `plt.imshow()` and `plt.show()`:<br >
+`plt.imshow(image)` means put `image` in the canvas.<br >
+`plt.show()` means open a window and show me everything I have drawn<br >
+6. Why we use `plt.figure()` not `plt.subplots()`:<br >
+`plt.subplots()` create both **figure** and **axes** while `plt.figure()` only create an empty canvsa which is suit for thermal graph analyzer only output image without axes.<br >